wgmyers/mal/impls/ruby-wgm/NOTES.md

 any of the lambdas in core.rb from within themselves (or any other one) using MalCore::Env['foo'].
 So deep hash equality is not hard.

+Remaining bugs were fiendish.
+One of them involves correct behaviour after a malformed try*.
+I wanted to raise an error, but the test wants us to go ahead and evaluate the next expression.
+Ok then.

+Finally, I was tearing my hair out with the thrown list, as I was nicely passing the evaluated form of that through as a string, where prn merrily goes ahead and wraps it in quotes.
+But the test demands it not be wrapped in quotes?
+How can that be?
+That can be, when prn receives not a string, but an expression.
+So I had to add a variable to MalThrownError to hold the expression given to it for later evaluation, and lo.. after much wailing and gnashing of teeth, it works.

+Time for Step A.

 ## Step 8 (2021-05-08)

 Macros.